maist98/Storytelling-w-Data-Fork/Final Project | Part I.md

 ## Initial Sketches

-Dot Plot to compare cost of an average meal.
-I want to add icons to the callouts in the actual viz.
+**Dot Plot to compare cost of an average meal.
+I want to add icons to the callouts in the actual viz.**

 <img src="Viz 1.JPG" width="300"/>

-Bar graph to compare incomes
+**Bar graph to compare incomes.**

 <img src="Viz 2.JPG" width="300"/>

-Hexmap with gradient to show # of restaurants per state.
-I think I want to change the color to something else.
+**Hexmap with gradient to show # of restaurants per state.
+I think I want to change the color to something else.**

 <img src="Viz 3.JPG" width="300"/>

-The following bar graphs just provide basic data.
-I think I need to spice them up with a summary sentence.
+**The following bar graphs just provide basic data.
+I think I need to spice them up with a summary sentence.**

 <img src="Viz 4.JPG" width="300"/>